vistadataproject/nodeVISTA/fmql/kue/README.md

-## FMQL web service with queuing  service
+## Node.js web service with queuing

 install the redis server required for kue: